EDWARD LAU – Board CHAIR

-Originally from Toronto, Canada, I moved to HK back in 2002.
+Originally from Toronto, Canada, Dean moved to HK in 2002.

-I’m an entrepreneur focused on creating children’s entertainment, specializing in IP development, manufacturing and distribution as president and owner of Kade Global.
+Dean is an entrepreneur focussed on creating children’s entertainment, specialising in IP development, manufacturing and distribution.
+He is the Owner of Kade Global.

-In my spare time, I enjoy playing ice hockey, doing various forms of exercise (ride mountain bikes, tennis, swimming, jogging), cooking, and ferrying children to and from practice, games, sleepovers, etc.
+In his spare time, he enjoys playing ice hockey, doing various forms of exercise (mountain biking, tennis, swimming , jogging), cooking and not to mention ferrying the children to and from practice, games and sleepovers!

-Michael and his wife Elman are the happy parents of Ethan, who is attending ICHK Kindergarten and Primary.
+Michael and Elman are happy parents of Ethan who attends ICHK Primary.

-His corporate career started with Royal Dutch Shell followed by senior finance executive roles and directorship at Emery Oleochemicals Group, Vesuvius plc, Neat Limited, Churchill Finance Limited and Kallimount Capital (HK) Limited.
-For over two decades his corporate career took him and his family to Nigeria, Malaysia and U.K. before they moved back to Hong Kong in 2017.
+Michael’s corporate career started with Royal Dutch Shell followed by senior Finance Executive roles and Directorship for various MNCs.
+As a Malaysian National, for over two decades his corporate career took him and his family from Malaysia, to Nigeria, and UK before they moved to HK in 2017.

 I have three children, a son and two daughters, and all joined ICHK from Nursery.
 My children’s school life is very important to me.